cayliab03/Snake-Game/README.md

 # Snake-Game
-Associated with McMaster University.
-With a partner, created a fully functional snake game.
+With a partner, created a fully functional snake game using C++.

+Link to video demonstration: